- Hillary Clinton and Donald Trump didn’t actually split the white college-educated vote. Clinton bested Trump by 17 points.

 - The exit polls probably overestimated the electorate’s share of white college graduates.

-The revised figures argue that Trump hasn’t actually lost support from college-educated whites and white women.
+The revised figures argue that Trump hasn’t lost support from college-educated whites and white women.
 Fewer supported him to begin with.

 Don’t overlook religion